Eruption of primary teeth; Well child care - teething

-Teething usually begins when a baby is between 6 and 8 months old.
+Teething generally begins when a baby is between 6 and 8 months old.
 All 20 baby teeth should be in place by the time a child is 30 months old.
 Some children do not show any teeth until much later than 8 months, but this is usually normal for the child and not due to a disease.

-- The two bottom front teeth (lower incisors) usually come in first.
+- The two bottom front teeth (lower incisors) often come in first.

 - Next to grow in are usually the two top front teeth (upper incisors).